Obamacare 'fix' creates new headaches, say insurers and regulators

 WHO TAKES THE RISK?

-Insurers said through their industry trade group, America's Health Insurance Plans, the administration should help them offset the new risks posed by Obama's plan.
+Insurers said through their industry trade group, America's Health Insurance Plans, they were looking for additional measures from the administration to help them offset the new risks posed by Obama's plan.

 "Changing the rules after health plans have already met the requirements of the law could destabilize the market and result in higher premiums," AHIP President Karen Ignagni said in a statement.

-The government said on Thursday that it would use a risk adjustment pool created in the law to help offset the costs that could come as the mix of participants changes.
+The government has not provided details but said on Thursday that it would use a risk adjustment pool created in the law to help offset the costs that could come as the mix of participants changes.

 State insurance commissioners, who regulate the market, said they were also concerned about the President's decision.